 The West End Gallery has its collection available for viewing online, and is happy to ship orders to your home (individual pickup appointments can also be scheduled).

 No doubt your cat or dog is loving all the extra attention but, if you know people who can’t care for theirs, Club Mead Pet Resort (just east of the airport) will feed, groom and play with them (using social separation strategies during drop offs) until they can return home.
-And Tailblazers will deliver food and pet products to anyone who cannot leave their home (with contact-free curbside pickup).

 There are plenty of online courses for kids and adults, but don’t forget about your furry family members.
 The Dog House uses positive reinforcement strategies to K-9 train and is now offering adult and puppy classes online.
 Sherwood Barks is offering a similar course, as well as hosting weekly human-free dog socials.